 All businesses with employees in Washington are required by state & federal employment laws to post Labor Law Posters in a visible location.
 Employment laws change often, which require labor law posters to be updates.
 Below includes past & most recent mandatory labor law updates which require employers to post the latest version of these posters.

-Mandatory change(s) for the state of Wisconsin
+Mandatory change(s) for the state of Washington

 Mandatory federal change(s)

 Fair Labor Standards Act (FLSA) - Federal Minimum Wage-Update includes new regulation revisions as of August 2016 which includes text regarding nursing mothers and overtime rules.

 Employee Polygraph Notice-Update includes new regulation revisions as of August 2016 which includes the removal of penalty amount up to $10,000 against violators and revised contact numbers.